singulatron/superplatform/docs-source/docs/services/prompt-svc.md

 The prompt service provides an easy to use interface to prompt LLMs and use AI models.
 Aims to serve humans and machines alike with its resilient queue based architecture.

 > This page is a high level overview of the `Prompt Svc`.
-For API documentation, please see the [Prompt Svc API documentation](/docs/singulatron/upsert-instance).
+For more details, please see the [Prompt Svc API documentation](/docs/singulatron/upsert-instance).

-## How It Works
+## Responsibilities

+The prompt service:

+- Accepts prompts
+- Maintains a list of prompts
+- Processes prompts as soon as it's able to
+- Streams prompt answers
-The prompt service accepts prompts,maintains a list of prompts and processes them as soon as it's able to.
-It handles retries of prompts that errored with an exponential backoff.
+- Handles retries of prompts that errored with an exponential backoff

-It's able to stream back LLM responses, or it can respond syncronously if that's what the caller wants, for details see the [`/prompt-svc/prompt`](/docs/singulatron/add-prompt).
+It's able to stream back LLM responses, or it can respond syncronously if that's what the caller wants, for details see the [Add Prompt (`/prompt-svc/prompt`) Endpoint](/docs/singulatron/add-prompt).

-It talks to two services primarily:
+## Dependencies

-- [Chat Svc] to save prompt responses to chat threads and messages.
+- [Chat Svc](/docs/services/chat-svc) to save prompt responses to chat threads and messages
-- [Model Svc] to get the address of the running AI models, see their status etc.
+- [Model Svc](/docs/services/model-svc) to get the address of the running AI models, see their status etc.

+## Current Limitations

+There are planned improvements for this service:

+- It should manage models: start needed ones and stop unneeded ones based on the volume of prompts in the backlog